Top of the pageCheck Your Symptoms

 - Keep a regular sleep schedule.
 Set a bedtime and time to get up, and stick to them, even on weekends.
 This will help your body get used to a regular sleep time.
 Avoid oversleeping.

-help you strengthen your neck muscles, improve your posture, and increase your
+- Physiotherapy may help you strengthen your neck muscles, improve your posture, and increase your mobility.

 - Exercise regularly.
 Walking, cycling, jogging, swimming, or even dancing or gardening are great ways to relieve stress.
 If you tend to hold tension in your neck and shoulders, walking may be especially helpful.
 The swinging motion of the arms seems to relax those muscles.

 - Practice a relaxation exercise once or twice a day for 10 to 20 minutes.